Problems with Traditional E-SSO

 Once a user is authenticated, the WebAM component of the system controls the user's access to application functions and data.
 This is done either by filtering what content the user can access (e.g., URL filtering) and by exposing an API that the application can use to make run-time decisions about whether to display certain forms, fields or data elements to the user.

 WebSSO / WebAM products typically use an LDAP directory as a back-end repository, to identify all users.
-They often come tightly integrated with an "identity and access management" application, which enables delegated and in some cases self-service administration of the contents of that single directory.
+They often come tightly integrated with an "identity management and access governance" application, which enables delegated and in some cases self-service administration of the contents of that single directory.
 Commonly available WebSSO / WebAM products are appropriate to both Intranet (thousands of high-value, high-complexity, low transaction-volume users) and Extranet (millions of low-value, low-complexity, high transaction volume) use.

 WebSSO / WebAM products are available from major platform vendors.
 Most of these were acquired from smaller, specialty software makers: